maximelamure/rest.li/docs/testsuite_overview.md

 Next Steps
 ------------------
 ### Improvements to Test Suite Specification
+* Extend spec to include server-side testing
-* add test for record with lowercase name
+* Add test for record with lowercase name
-* add test for tunneled query params
+* Add test for tunneled query params
-* add test that includes unicode (non-ascii) characters on wire
+* Add test that includes unicode (non-ascii) characters on wire

 ### Gaps in example Java Tests
 * Enrich manual assertions for wire protocol and schema tests